azureossd/azureossd.github.io/_posts/2022-08-01-Container-Apps-and-failed-revisions - Copy.md

 > **Note**: This also may show that the container is indefinitely provisioning

 ![Revision pending for Container Apps](/media/2022/08/azure-oss-container-apps-revision-4.png)

+See [Container Apps: Troubleshooting and configuration with Health Probes](https://azureossd.github.io/2023/08/23/Container-Apps-Troubleshooting-and-configuration-with-Health-Probes/index.html) for more specific Health Probe-based troubleshooting.

 # Running a privileged container
 Privileged containers cannot be ran - this will cause a failed revision.
 If your program attempts to run a process that requires **real** root access, the application inside the container experiences a runtime error and fail.